Investigate the different shaped bracelets you could make from 18 different spherical beads. How do they compare if you use 24 beads?

 Why play this game?

-can replace standard practice exercises on finding factors and multiples.
+This game can replace standard practice exercises on finding factors and multiples.
 In order to play strategically, pupils must start to think of numbers in terms of their factors, utilising primes and squares to develop winning moves.

 Play the game as a class, on the board, to introduce the rules, then dedicate the last twenty minutes of each lesson for a week, to playing in pairs.
 When pupils have finished a game, they could play the next game against someone they've not yet played.
 At the end of each game, ask pairs to analyse why the last few moves led to its end - working out better moves that could have been made.